chronosphereio/calyptia-core-product-release/README.md

    SHC[Self hosted chart]-- PR on release -->Public chart;
 ```

-The CPR[Core Product Release] repository drives the self-hosted chart updates via a cron job.
+The Core Product Release repository drives the self-hosted chart updates via a cron job.
 All other PRs are created directly on release from the source repository.